USA Roller Derby

 USA Roller Derby represents the United States in international roller derby, in events such as the Roller Derby World Cup.
 The team's first international competition was the 2011 Roller Derby World Cup, where it finished in first place after defeating Team Canada in the final.
-During the time period referenced here, it was known as "Team USA".
+Early on, it was known as "Team USA".
 A trademark challenge from the United States Olympic Committee led to the change to the name "USA Roller Derby" after the team's last international appearance.

-USA Roller Derby is the most successful international roller derby team, having won all three Roller Derby World Cups.

 Team roster

+2025 training squad

+On October 1, 2024, the roster for the 2025 training squad was announced as follows: (skaters home league at time of announcement):

+2025 World Cup Charter

+On March 25, 2025, the charter for the 2025 World Cup was announced as follows: (skaters home league at time of announcement):

 2017 team roster

 On October 5, 2016, the roster for the 2017 team was announced as follows: (skaters home league at time of announcement):

 2014 team roster

 On October 15, 2013, the roster for the 2014 World Cup team was announced by Derby News Network as follows (skater's home league at time of announcement listed):